TotalTactician/Documentation/Portfolio-Joey.md

 - [Proof](#proof)

 ## Intro
-In this document I will provide you with the learning outcomes at time of writing (April 14th, 2023) for this semester.
+In this document I will provide you with the learning outcomes at time of writing (June 1, 2023) for this semester.
 I did this project with [Sylvester Snijders](https://github.com/AsterosTheGreat) So this document has a table with the explanation of said outcomes and all of my work with which I proof I have accomplished them.

 ## Learning outcomes